BernhardWerner/cindy_tools/tools/packages/animation/README.md

 You can specify the frames you want to export by listing them in the array `framesToExport`.
 If you set it to `0`, all frames will be exported.

 If you look into `mainSetup.cjs`, it looks as if you can specify the output format of the frames -- PNG, SVG or PDF.
 But this is only a placeholder.
-At the moment, only the PNG export works in CindyJS.
+At the moment, only the PNG export works in *CindyJS*.

 #### During `RENDERMODE.STEPS`
 As explained above, you can control the steps animation with the keyboard.
 Override the variables